APImetrics/APIm-CLI/docs/projects.md

     <value>] [-p <value>]

 FLAGS
-  -p, --project-id=<value>     ID of project to read.
+  -p, --project-id=<value>     ID of project to modify.
 Overrides apimetrics config project set.
+Can be found in the
+                               Project Settings web page under the admin section or by using the command `apimetrics projects --columns name,id`.
   --add-analyst=<value>...
 ID of role to add as an analyst.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --add-editor=<value>...
 ID of role to add as an editor.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --add-owner=<value>...
 ID of role to add as an owner.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --add-viewer=<value>...
 ID of role to add as a viewer.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --remove-analyst=<value>...
 ID of role to remove as an analyst.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --remove-editor=<value>...
 ID of role to remove as an editor.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --remove-owner=<value>...
 ID of role to remove as an owner.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.
   --remove-viewer=<value>...
-ID of role to remove as an viewer.
+ID of role to add as a viewer.
+This is the name of the role capitalized and with
+                               whitespace replaced by underscores.

 GLOBAL FLAGS
   --json  Format output as json.